FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

         print("Unhandled Characteristic UUID: \(characteristic.uuid)")
     }
     ```
     Build and run your code.
 Go to IDE serial console, write *Hello* and press *SEND*.
-In xCode console you should see something like:
+In Xcode console you should see something like:
     ```
     Characteristic UUID: FFF1 ...
 Received
     Hello
     ```
     Perfect, we can receive messages from our BlueDuino.
-Now, only what we would like to know how to send a message from MacBook.
+Now, only what we would like to know is how to send a message from MacBook.
 1. To send a message from MacBook through Bluetooth to your BlueDuino add into `extension ViewController: CBPeripheralDelegate {` the following code:
-    ```
+    ```swift
     private func writeData(characteristic: CBCharacteristic, message: String) {

         print("Sending back: \(message)")